gar1t/e2/doc/e2_vs_otp.rst

 Returning 0 for the timeout value in ``init/1`` will cause ``gen_server`` to call ``handle_info/2`` with a ``timeout`` message before processing any messages sent to the process from external sources.
-This allows a "task" to run immediately after ``init/1`` returns.
+This can be used to start process work immediately after ``init/1`` returns without the risk of receiving unwanted messages.

-In e2, this is handled with an explicit task behavior:
+In e2, this is handled with the task behavior:

 .. code-block:: erlang